01Realistic Expectations vs. High Hopes

 - While you would like to believe that your child will help you financially as you get older if you pay for his or her education, you cannot predict what the future will bring.

-80 percent of college students hold down jobs while getting educated, typically 19 hours a week during the school year, according to the 2013 College Student Pulse survey conducted by YouGov for Citi and Seventeen Magazine.
+Eighty percent of college students hold down jobs while getting educated, typically 19 hours a week during the school year, according to the 2013 College Student Pulse survey conducted by YouGov for Citi and Seventeen Magazine.
 They are helping in other ways, too - including living at home instead of on campus to save costs.
-The same YouGov survey found that 35 percent of college live with their parents; 32 percent live in campus housing; 18 percent live off campus with friends and 4 percent live off campus by themselves.
+The same YouGov survey found that 35% of college live with their parents; 32% live in campus housing; 18% live off campus with friends and 4% live off campus by themselves.

 By picking up some of the financial responsibility for their college education, young adults are giving their parents room to continue to save and invest for their retirement and elder years.

 How Parents Can Pay for College and Save for Retirement